 • Stay updated on current and trending topics.

-• In written test focus on your time management and speed.
+• In the written test, focus on your time management and speed.

 4. Managerial round